 Look for platforms that accept both modern and legacy camera feeds.

-Choose systems with real-time insights and unlimited user access, so safety isn’t siloed.
+Choose systems with swift alerts and unlimited user access, so safety isn’t siloed.

 Align technology upgrades with broader safety goals—integrate with training, incident reporting, and regular risk audits.

 Every struck-by incident is a signal—an opportunity to build safer habits, stronger teams, and more resilient operations.
-With the right combination of proactive protocols and AI-powered video analytics, warehousing leaders can dramatically cut accidents, speed up investigations, and make sure every worker goes home safe.
+With the right combination of forward-thinking protocols and video AI, warehousing leaders can significantly reduce accidents, speed up investigations, and help create a safer work environment.

 Frequently asked questions